A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 A. Download and install the free Microsoft Visual Studio Express package and the Platform SDK.
 Follow all directions carefully to configure the MSVC command-line tools.
 The directions will vary substantially from one VS release to the next, so it's impossible to be more specific here.
 (No IDE project files are supplied, although you can create your own if desired.)

 Once the path and other environment variables are set correctly, you should be able to run Visual Studio's nmake.exe utility from within the Toolkit's installation directory to recompile and link the executables.
-The C/C++ source files, header files, and resource scripts for all GPIB Toolkit apps can be found in the same installation directory where the executables are placed, while the GPIBLIB.DLL communications library sources are in the GPIBLIB subdirectory.
+The makefile, C/C++ source files, header files, and resource scripts for all GPIB Toolkit apps can be found in the same installation directory where the executables are placed, while the GPIBLIB.DLL communications library sources are in the GPIBLIB subdirectory.

 A. It means that at least one or two undocumented vulnerabilities apparently remain in Microsoft's employee drug-testing policy.
 Rest assured, there are no scripts or ActiveX controls in any of the GPIB Toolkit's HTML help files.